GreyRook/gown.js/README.md

      - **LayoutGroup**: a component to create horizontal, vertical or tile-based layouts

  1. Scrollable container
-     - **ScrollArea**: a viewport that can be scrolled using mouse (including mouse wheel) or touch gestures.
-When its content is a LayoutGroup the scroll behaviour will be dependent on its layout: a horizontal layoutgroup will default to horizontal scrolling, vertical layout to vertical scrolling.
-But you are in control and can manually overwrite the scroll behaviour.
+     - **ScrollContainer**: provides a viewport that can be scrolled using mouse or touch gestures.
+When its content is a LayoutGroup the scroll behavior will be dependent on its layout: a horizontal layoutgroup will default to horizontal scrolling, vertical layout to vertical scrolling.
+But you are in control and can manually overwrite the scroll behavior.
-     - **ScrollBar**: providing a scroll thumb that can be moved. gets automatically oriented on the given ScrollArea
+     - **ScrollBar**: providing a scroll thumb that can be moved.
+Part of ScrollContainer and List, but can be used separately.

  1. A Text input providing text and password input (based on [PIXI Input](https://github.com/SebastianNette/PIXI.Input) )